Gashmob/Enquirer/README.md

     - [Toggle](#toggle)
 - [TODO](#todo)

-Used [Terminalizer](https://github.com/faressoft/terminalizer) to record the demo.
+Have use [Terminalizer](https://github.com/faressoft/terminalizer) to record the demo.

 ## Installation